Wingify profit drops over 60% in FY25; revenue grows to Rs 386 Cr

 Overall, Wingify’s total expenses ballooned 70% to Rs 376 crore in FY25 from Rs 221 crore in FY24.
 For a more detailed expense breakup, refer to TheKredible.

-Despite the revenue push, the spike in costs compressed profitability.
-Wingify’s net profit declined 61% to Rs 24 crore in FY25 from Rs 61 crore in FY24.
-Its ROCE and EBITDA margin decreased to 7.42% and 3.68% respectively.
+Despite the revenue growth, the sharp rise in costs, particularly employee expenses, compressed profitability, leading to a 61% decline in Wingify’s net profit to Rs 24 crore in FY25.
+The company’s ROCE and EBITDA margin also fell to 7.42% and 3.68%, respectively.

 The company spent Re 0.97 to earn a rupee of operating revenue during the year, up from Re 0.77 in the previous year.
-Wingify’s current assets stood at Rs 216 crore, including Rs 97 crore in cash and bank balances.
+As of March 2025, Wingify’s current assets stood at Rs 216 crore, including Rs 97 crore in cash and bank balances.

-In January 2025, Wingify announced in a press release that Singapore-based private equity firm Everstone had acquired the bootstrapped SaaS firm, marking one of the largest transactions in the Indian SaaS ecosystem.
-According to sources, Everstone is acquiring a majority stake in the Delhi-based company.
+In January 2025, Wingify announced in a press release that Singapore-based private equity firm Everstone had acquired the bootstrapped SaaS firm, representing one of the largest transactions in the Indian SaaS ecosystem.
+Following the acquisition, founders Paras Chopra and Sparsh Gupta will take different roles: Chopra will keep a minority stake but step back from daily operations, while CEO Gupta will retain a significant stake and continue leading Wingify.